 National Credit Education Month

-March is National Credit Education Month and it’s the perfect time for people to learn more about credit, learn more about their credit score, and then take the actions necessary to bring that score up.
-Credit is a part of a person’s financial power and it allows them to purchase things that they need now by promising to pay for them later or over time.
+March is National Credit Education Month, and it’s the perfect time for people to learn more about credit, understand their credit scores, and then take the necessary actions to improve those scores.
+Credit is a part of a person’s financial power, allowing them to purchase things they need now by promising to pay for them later or over time.

-Credit is also affected by a variety of different factors, and that’s why it’s important for people to know their credit score and then take the actions they need to take to ensure that it isn’t being negatively affected by these factors.
-This month is the perfect month for people to get their financial house in order and to bring their credit scores back up.
+Credit is also affected by a variety of different factors, which is why it’s important for people to know their credit score and take the actions needed to ensure it isn’t being negatively affected by these factors.
+This month is the ideal time for people to get their financial house in order and to improve their credit scores.

 The History Of National Credit Education Month

-Even though we’re unsure of the year when National Credit Education Month was created, we do know who created it.
+Although we’re unsure of the exact year National Credit Education Month was established, we do know who initiated it.
 It was first created by the Credit Education Resources Foundation and Credit Professionals International.
-They created this month to raise the public’s awareness about credit and its importance.
+They established this month to raise public awareness about credit and its significance.

 Some Facts About Credit

-Below are some facts about credit that we feel everyone should know about.
-We gathered together the following facts while researching National Credit Education Month and hope they prove useful.
+Below are some facts about credit that we believe everyone should be aware of.
+We gathered these facts while researching National Credit Education Month and hope they will be useful.

-- The 5 key factors that influence a person’s credit score are Payment History, Length of Credit History, Credit Utilization, Credit Mix, and New Credit Inquiries.
+- The five key factors that influence a person’s credit score are Payment History, Length of Credit History, Credit Utilization, Credit Mix, and New Credit Inquiries.

-- A Credit Report is a collection of information about a person’s credit behaviors.
+- A Credit Report is a collection of information about a person’s credit behavior.

 - The three main credit bureaus that issue credit reports are Experian, TransUnion, and Equifax.